 Directors periodically tour our mines and development sites to give the directors additional insight into our business.
-This was disrupted in 2020 due to the COVID-19 pandemic, but we anticipate continuing with this practice once circumstances permit.
+In 2021, six of our directors visited our operations at Timmins and four of our directors visited our operations at La Colorada and Dolores.
 In addition, all directors are provided with monthly management reports regarding our business and operations.

 Briefly describe what measures, if any, the Board takes to provide continuing education for its directors.
-If the Board does not provide continuing education, describe how the Board ensures that its directors maintain the skill and knowledge necessary to meet their obligations as directors.
+If the Board does not provid continuing education, describe how the Board ensures that its directors maintain the skill and knowledge necessary to meet thei obligations as directors.

 We provide the Board with periodic presentations and education sessions on topics related to our business and support the attendance of our directors at seminars, conferences and other professional development events that are of interest and of relevance to their position as a director.
-The N&G Committee is responsible for arranging funding for such attendance.
+The Nominating and Governance Committee (the "N&G Committee") is responsible for arranging funding for such attendance.
 Directors are encouraged to introduce topics of discussion that they feel are of particular importance to the Board, and they may request presentations or additional training by management or external advisors.
-In February 2021, for example, the entire Board received a cyber-security seminar presented by management.
+In 2021, the Board received cybersecurity training presented by third-party consultants in February and October.